awsdocs/aws-cloud9-user-guide/doc_source/tutorial-lambda.rst

 .. image:: images/ide-new-lambda-function.png
    :alt: The new Lambda function in the IDE

-.. note:: In addition to the function's code file, |AC9| creates the following helper files:
+.. note:: In addition to the function's code file, |AC9| creates the following helper files.

    * :file:`.application.json`: A hidden file that contains JSON-formatted settings that are specific to the serverless application. |AC9| uses these settings